Virtual Private Network (VPN) Regulation 510

 G. All computers connected to UNCSA internal networks via VPN must have the latest operating system and security patches applied.

-H. Users of computers that are not UNCSA-owned equipment must configure the equipment to comply with the UNCSA Technology Use Policy.
+H. Users of computers that are not UNCSA-owned equipment must configure the equipment to comply with the UNCSA Technology Use regulation.

 I. Peer-to-peer software is not allowed over VPN.

-J. Anyone found to have violated this Policy may have their network access privileges temporarily or permanently revoked.
+J. Anyone found to have violated this regulation may have their network access privileges temporarily or permanently revoked.

 V. Revision History